mariokerciku/wiki-daprworkshop/Lab-07-Using-State-Store-building-block.md

       - "6379"
     networks:
       - globoticket
-    volumes:            #Add this line
+    volumes:             # Add this line
-      - "./data:/data"   #Add this line
+      - "./data:/data"   # and this one
 ```

 Now also create a `data` folder in the root of your solution.
 This is used in the volume mount so redis can store it's files here.
 It will create a `dump.rdb` file regularly and when stopping the redis cache.